etd530/Hysplit_R_interface/README.md

 ## Installation
 Although the program itself does not require installation *per se*, you will need to have a local installation of [HYSPLIT](https://www.ready.noaa.gov/HYSPLIT.php) in order to use it.
-In addition, there are a number of R depenencies that will be required and, to ensure compatibility it is recommended to use R 4.1.2.
+In addition, there are a number of R depenencies that will be required and, to ensure compatibility **it is recommended to use R 4.1.2**.

 Therefore, it is recommended to first **install R 4.1.2 and HYSPLIT**.
 Then, **clone this repository** using `git` and open the R Project.
 The R `renv` package will automatically install itself.
 After it has finished, all other dependencies can be installed by **running `renv::restore()` in the R console**.
 Lastly, you will need